 Annual Meetings and Elections

-Along with Penning providing an overview of the cooperatives financial status, a breakdown of rate comparisons and reviewing the power of the cooperative membership, the OTEC Board Election results were also announced.
+Along with Penning providing an overview of the financial status of the cooperative, a breakdown of rate comparisons and outlining some of the challenges the cooperative faces in the coming months, the OTEC Board Election results were also announced:

 Austin Bingaman (position No. 4), of Union County, was re-elected with 3,148 votes.

 Wayne Overton (position No. 5), of Baker County, was re-elected with 3,114 votes.

 Gary Miller (position No. 6), of Grant County, was re-elected with 3,048 votes.

 Robert Ledbetter, of Baker City, was drawn to win the mail-in ballot drawing for the $500 OTEC energy credit.
 Florence Krueger, of Hines, was the raffle winner of the washer and dryer “OTEC Attendance Award.”